-While injectable medications can help relieve symptoms and prevent joint damage, this type of treatment may not be the best choice for everyone.
+Injections for psoriatic arthritis (PsA) may help relieve symptoms and prevent joint damage.
+However, this type of treatment may not be the best option for everyone.

-Keep reading to learn more about injectable medications for psoriatic arthritis.
+Keep reading to learn more about injections for PsA.

 A doctor might recommend injectable treatments if a person:

-- has moderate to severe plaque psoriasis, as well as psoriatic arthritis
+- has moderate to severe plaque psoriasis, as well as PsA

-- has not responded well to other psoriatic arthritis treatments
+- has PsA that has not responded well to other treatments

 - does not have an active infection or compromised immune system

-To learn whether injectable medications may be a good option, a person should talk to their doctor.
+To learn whether injectable medications may be a good option, a person should talk with their doctor.

-Several injectable drugs can treat psoriatic arthritis.
+Several injectable drugs can treat PsA.
 Most belong to a group of medications known as biologics.

-As the National Psoriasis Foundation explain, biologics are created from living cells in a laboratory.
+As the National Psoriasis Foundation explains, biologics come from living cells in a laboratory.
 They target specific cells or proteins in the immune system, such as:

 - T cells